 If you got a ding from all three CAP institutes

-This is the cohort that needs the calmest read.
 A CAP 2026 ding does not mean you are not IIM material.
 It means three specific institutes' WAT-PI panels, applying a published weight formula that includes 10th, 12th, and graduation CGPA plus diversity factors, scored you below the cutoff.
 Most CAP 2026 dings happen because the composite score landed within 0.4 points of the bar.

-The realistic options for a ding right now:
+The realistic options right now:

 Or, if your CAT 2025 score was below 98 percentile and you have under 30 months of work experience, the more honest decision is to plan a 2027 reapplication.
 A 99-plus CAT, sharper essays, and a profile rebuild over twelve months almost always produces a stronger ROI than rushing into a tier-three programme.
 WePegasus's profile evaluation can map exactly where the 0.4-point gap came from and whether it is fixable in one cycle.
+If ISB is on your radar as an alternative path, the ISB PGP admissions guide covers the GMAT/GRE route that bypasses CAT entirely.

-The single highest-leverage action in this window is not refreshing the portal every hour.
+The single highest-leverage action right now is not refreshing the portal every hour.
 It is figuring out, calmly, what you would do in three branches: the waitlist converts, the waitlist does not convert, the ding stands at all three institutes.
 Each branch needs a one-paragraph written decision now, while you still have the patience to think clearly.
 The applicants who get this wrong are the ones who try to make the decision live at 9 p.m. on the day an offer email arrives, with parents and uncles offering competing opinions in the background.

-If you want a second pair of eyes on the three branches, our MBA admissions team has spent thirteen years walking Indian applicants through exactly this two-week stretch.
+If you want a second pair of eyes on the three branches, our MBA admissions team has spent thirteen years walking Indian applicants through exactly this stretch.
 The advice is usually less dramatic than the WhatsApp groups make it sound.

 Common questions Indian applicants are asking right now